ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

 #### Connection Lifecycle

 1. The `graphql:Client` `init` method does not open a WebSocket connection.
 It only resolves and stores the WebSocket URL and configurations.
 2. On the first `subscribe()` call, the client opens the WebSocket connection with the `graphql-transport-ws` subprotocol, sends `connection_init` (with the configured `connectionInitPayload`, if any), and waits for `connection_ack`.
-This connection establishment (the WebSocket upgrade and the `connection_init`/`connection_ack` handshake) is bounded by the client's `timeout` configuration: on expiry, the client closes the socket and cleans up the pending handshake state.
+The connection establishment is bounded by WebSocket-scoped configurations, **not** the client's HTTP `timeout`: the WebSocket upgrade is bounded by `websocketConfig.handShakeTimeout`, and the `connection_init`/`connection_ack` handshake is bounded by `connectionInitTimeout` (both under the `subscription` field).
+On expiry of either bound, the client closes the socket and cleans up the pending handshake state.
 Failure at any of these steps returns a `graphql:SubscriptionError` from `subscribe()`.
+The subscription connection and its timeouts are kept independent of the HTTP transport: the WebSocket side is configured entirely through the `subscription` field, and the HTTP `timeout` applies only to the `query()`/`mutate()`/`execute()` HTTP requests.
 3. Subsequent `subscribe()` calls reuse the established connection.
 4. If the WebSocket connection drops, the reconnection behavior described above applies.